gofynd/fdk-client-swift/documentation/application/CATALOG.md

 #### getCollectionItemsBySlug
-Get the items in a collection
+Lists items in a collection by slug.